leawn/python-sudoku/README.md

-## Sudoku Solver: Because Even Puzzles Need a Break
+## Sudoku Solver: A Solitary Soul

 This solver uses backtracking to solve Sudoku puzzles.
-Think of it as a tireless robot who tries numbers until it finds the right combination.
-No more staring at the grid for hours!
-Let this little program do the heavy lifting for you.
-Just change the `example_board` in `sudoku.py` with your puzzle and let the magic happen.
+It's a tireless robot, constantly trying numbers, but it's never quite satisfied.
+The world is full of unsolved puzzles, and it just wants to help.
+But even with all the numbers, it feels a bit lonely.
+Maybe you can give it a puzzle to solve, and perhaps, just perhaps, you can offer it a little company.